pickleball002/kenr/docs/the_algorithm.md

 they win less of the ratio (8/8.1) and if the underdog wins it's a bigger slice of the pie (8.1/8).
 More later.

+I.A

+At some point the match up becomes a little one sided.
+If two teams are favored \
+by more than .55 (say 4.28 and 4.31 against 4.0 and 4.0) then there is a .56 bump. \
+In short if the favorite wins, they win less.
+If the underdog wins they win more.

+Remember winners always move up and losers move down.

 Part II.

 How many games would someone have to lose as a 4.1 to move to a 4.0 with essentially